 BTEC National programmes are long-established vocational programmes.
 They are practical programmes that are highly valued by employers.
 They enable you to gain the knowledge and skills that you will need in work, or give you the choice to progress on to a BTEC Higher National, a Foundation Degree or a degree programme.

-BTEC Nationals cover a range of vocationally specialist sectors including child care, children’s play, learning and development, construction, art and design, aeronautical engineering, electrical/electronic engineering, IT, business, creative and media production, performing arts, public services, sport, sport and exercise sciences and applied science.
+BTEC Nationals, which hold UCAS points cover a range of vocationally specialist sectors including child care, children’s play, learning and development, construction, art and design, aeronautical engineering, electrical/electronic engineering, IT, business, creative and media production, performing arts, public services, sport, sport and exercise sciences and applied science.
 The programmes may be taken full- or part-time, and can be taken in conjunction with NVQs and/or functional skills units at an appropriate level.

 There are no formal entry requirements, but if you have any of the following you are likely to be at the right level to study a BTEC national qualification.